Open-EO/openeo-js-client/README.md

 [![Build Status](https://travis-ci.org/Open-EO/openeo-js-client.svg?branch=master)](https://travis-ci.org/Open-EO/openeo-js-client)

-The version of this client is **1.0.0-beta.1** and supports **openEO API versions 1.0.x**.
+The version of this client is **1.0.0-beta.2** and supports **openEO API versions 1.0.x**.
 Legacy versions are available as releases.

 ## Usage

-This library can run in node.js or any recent browser (Internet Explorer not tested).
+This library can run in node.js or any recent browser supporting ECMAScript 2017.
+This excludes Internet Explorer, but includes Edge >= 15.

 ### Browser environment